State Income Taxes

 - State of Virginia, Form VA-4

-Nonresident alien students may not claim "exempt" status on their Forms D-4, MW 507, or VA-4.
+Nonresident aliens may not claim "exempt" status on their Forms D-4, MW 507, or VA-4.

-If a student commutes to campus or another GW worksite within DC FROM OUTSIDE of the tri-state area, then he or she may file a DC Form D-4-A, Certificate of Non-Residence in the District of Columbia to avoid DC income tax withholding.
-If the student is a resident of and commuted from Kentucky to a worksite on the VA campus, he or she may file VA Form VA-3, Certificate of Nonresidence of the Commonwealth of Virginia to avoid VA income tax withholding.
-If a student is a resident of and commuted from either Pennsylvania or West Virginia to a GW worksite in MD, he or she may complete line 4 of MD Form MW 507 to certify nonresidence in MD and to avoid MD income tax withholding.
+If you commutes to campus or another GW worksite within DC FROM OUTSIDE of the tri-state area, then you may file a DC Form D-4-A, Certificate of Non-Residence in the District of Columbia to avoid DC income tax withholding.
+If you are a resident of and commuted from Kentucky to a worksite on the VA campus, you may file VA Form VA-3, Certificate of Nonresidence of the Commonwealth of Virginia to avoid VA income tax withholding.
+If you are a resident of and commuted from either Pennsylvania or West Virginia to a GW worksite in MD, you may complete line 4 of MD Form MW 507 to certify nonresidence in MD and to avoid MD income tax withholding.
 These are the ONLY situations in which a Certificate of Nonresidence should be filed with the university.
 In all other circumstances, state income tax withholding forms must be filed.

-TIMELY SUBMISSION AND ACCURACY OF TAX WITHHOLDING FORMS ARE THE RESPONSIBILITY OF THE STUDENT.
+TIMELY SUBMISSION AND ACCURACY OF TAX WITHHOLDING FORMS ARE THE RESPONSIBILITY OF THE STUDENT OR SCHOLAR.